JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7968 days**.

-And here is a just a random fact -  **Julie Nixon, daughter of Richard Nixon married David Eisenhower, grandson of Dwight Eisenhower**.
+And here is a just a random fact -  **The artist Vincent Van Gogh sliced part of his ear off in madness**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)